Warner Bros. Discovery, Inc. (NASDAQ:WBD) Shares Sold by Swiss National Bank

-Swiss National Bank trimmed its holdings in shares of Warner Bros.
-Discovery, Inc. (NASDAQ:WBD – Free Report) by 10.9% in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 7,443,927 shares of the company’s stock after selling 912,800 shares during the period.
+Swiss National Bank lessened its holdings in shares of Warner Bros.
+Discovery, Inc. (NASDAQ:WBD – Free Report) by 10.9% during the 3rd quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 7,443,927 shares of the company’s stock after selling 912,800 shares during the period.
 Swiss National Bank owned 0.31% of Warner Bros.
-Discovery worth $80,841,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Discovery worth $80,841,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also made changes to their positions in the business.
-Providence Capital Advisors LLC raised its position in shares of Warner Bros.
-Discovery by 1,410.1% during the 1st quarter.
-Providence Capital Advisors LLC now owns 2,099 shares of the company’s stock worth $139,000 after acquiring an additional 1,960 shares in the last quarter.
-KB Financial Partners LLC acquired a new stake in Warner Bros.
-Discovery during the first quarter worth approximately $32,000.
-Country Trust Bank raised its holdings in Warner Bros.
-Discovery by 76.0% during the third quarter.
-Country Trust Bank now owns 2,314 shares of the company’s stock worth $25,000 after purchasing an additional 999 shares in the last quarter.
-Capital Advisors Ltd. LLC boosted its holdings in shares of Warner Bros.
-Discovery by 156.8% in the 2nd quarter.
-Capital Advisors Ltd. LLC now owns 2,324 shares of the company’s stock valued at $29,000 after buying an additional 1,419 shares in the last quarter.
-Finally, Peoples Bank KS acquired a new position in shares of Warner Bros.
-Discovery in the 3rd quarter valued at $27,000.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in WBD.
+Moneta Group Investment Advisors LLC lifted its holdings in shares of Warner Bros.
+Discovery by 124,559.2% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 28,075,738 shares of the company’s stock valued at $266,158,000 after purchasing an additional 28,053,216 shares during the last quarter.
+Norges Bank purchased a new stake in Warner Bros.
+Discovery in the fourth quarter valued at approximately $196,222,000.
+The Manufacturers Life Insurance Company grew its position in shares of Warner Bros.
+Discovery by 1,151.3% during the second quarter.
+The Manufacturers Life Insurance Company now owns 19,467,210 shares of the company’s stock worth $244,119,000 after acquiring an additional 17,911,476 shares during the last quarter.
+Boston Partners acquired a new position in shares of Warner Bros.
+Discovery in the 2nd quarter valued at $125,599,000.
+Finally, State Street Corp raised its position in Warner Bros.
+Discovery by 7.7% in the 2nd quarter.
+State Street Corp now owns 118,339,932 shares of the company’s stock valued at $1,483,983,000 after purchasing an additional 8,495,066 shares during the last quarter.
 58.26% of the stock is owned by institutional investors and hedge funds.

 Insider Activity at Warner Bros.
 Discovery